Rahul1028/Expense-tracker-python-project-week-3/README.md

 # Expense-tracker-python-project-week-3
-i have created this python project using tkinter and GUI to user friendly and easy to handle expenses start from having Welcome Page which Displays a welcome message.
+I have created this python project using tkinter and GUI to user friendly and easy to handle expenses start from having Welcome Page which Displays a welcome message.
 Button to enter the main Expense Tracker application.
 Home Page Displays a list of expense categories (e.g., Grocery, Household, Other).